1.820.3345.33

 • Always follow the main trails.
 Don’t go for shortcuts or never-trekked trails as it might end up with bad consequences.

 If you want to try trekking in Nepal and explore the beautiful Himalayan regions, then Annapurna Base Camp Trek must be on your bucket list.
 It is always fun to be part of varied flora and fauna, cultural and natural beauty by being far from the hustle and bustle of city life.
-This trek is one of the popular trekking destinations in Nepal where more than 30,000 people travel every year.
+This trek is one of the best trekking destinations in Nepal where more than 30,000 people travel every year.
 Despite all the difficulties of Annapurna Base Camp, the closest view of the Mt.
 Annapurna, Mt.
 Makalu, Mt.
 Dhaulagiri, and others will make you forget about all the tiresome days.

 Leave a Reply